 You can think of a Virtual Private Server, or VPS, as a complete server with its own operating system that exists within a host computer, much like a virtual machine.
 In this way a VPS is similar to shared web hosting in that there is more than one instance running on a single hardware server, however the differences in performance, security and flexibility are enormous.
 Each instance of a VPS is far better isolated from one another and you have pretty much full control over every aspect of the server, right down to the operating system, just as if it were a physical machine sitting in your lap.

 According to my understanding there are basically two kinds of VPS packages; managed and unmanaged.
 For those on a budget an unmanaged VPS is usually far less expensive, but unless you possess the technical prowess, the learning curve is steep.
 You will start with basically an empty box.
 There is no web server, no mail server, no database, no PHP, no control panel and, very possibly, not even an operating system installed.
 Many packages will need to be installed and configured before you have a complete system and you will be expected to do everything yourself.
 You will also be responsible for the security of your virtual server and you will need to be able to fix anything that breaks.
-Once all that is sorted out, only then can you focus your attention on managing your website.
-As you might have guessed, all of this can require a great deal of time and will require a sufficient level of expertise in several areas, including Linux (because you’re not going to run a Windows server, right?), web and mail servers, databases, security, SSH, SSL, etc, etc..
+Once all that is sorted out, only then can you focus your attention on creating and managing your website.
+As you might have guessed, all of this can require a great deal of time and expertise in several areas, including Linux (because you’re not going to run a Windows server, right?), web and mail servers, databases, security, SSH, SSL, DNS, etc, etc..
 Like i said, the learning curve is steep if you’re just starting out.
 That said, if you have the time and knowledge, or are not in a hurry and willing to learn, go for it!
 I think running a self-managed VPS a great feeling since you have pretty much total control of your server and the expense is minimal, roughly comparable to that of a decent shared web hosting package.

 As far as website performance and the package i ordered, i’m very happy overall. cPanel is not installed, nor am i paying for it, but Webmin and Usermin are and, while i find the former to be rather convoluted to use, i don’t have to use it for anything much if i don’t want to since i can just ask Pride Tech to deal with whatever i need.
-This website has been hosted with them since approximately the 24th of September, 2018, and i have experienced no downtime other than what was necessary for fixing little things early on and it loads fast and scores well in GTmetrix tests.